anakin124/CSC325_Project/Documentation/DevContainer.md

 - The first problem I ran into was not being able to update the Flutter package while inside of the container.
 To do this you have to change the permissions of the user, and I did this with a post create command in my devcontainer.json
 - I experienced a problem with using post create commands to update the flutter package.
 - For You To Know
 - Instead, once in the container, from the terminal you must run “flutter packages get” and “flutter packages upgrade”.
-Currently trying to add postcreate commands in the devontainer.json to fix this
+Currently trying to add postcreate commands in the devcontainer.json to fix this
 - If you try to run the app not in web, you get an error that says cmake is required for linux flutter development.
 I am currently working on making the container Linux flutter development compatible.

 ## Summary
 - The main benefits of containerizing your development environment are that you will never face an issue of someone in the project saying "but it works on my machine".
 - The other benefits, which will become more apparent later, are that you will not have to give new members a long list of necessary downloads and specific versions of those softwares, and then watch them spend multiple hours downloading said softwares in order for them to contribute to the project.
-- One thing I've realized from this process is jsut how easy it is to set up and use a devcontainer, especially if you are pulling your docker image from somewhere else and not creating it yourself.
+- One thing I've realized from this process is just how easy it is to set up and use a devcontainer, especially if you are pulling your docker image from somewhere else and not creating it yourself.

 ## Other Notes